 Milwaukee School of Engineering reserves the right to revise at any time, without notice, any and all programs, fees and costs stated herein in accordance with the best academic and industrial standards as recommended by its advisory committees.
 The right also is reserved to cancel any course or subject at any time because of insufficient registration or other valid reason.

 The business environment is becoming increasingly complex; so too are the decisions today’s business leaders are being asked to make.
-Yet many decisions are made without a thorough knowledge of those complexities and without understanding their consequences.
-As a result, decisions far too often fail to produce the desired results.
-How can leaders make better decisions?
-By employing the concepts of “systems thinking.”
+As a result, many decisions are made without a thorough knowledge of those complexities and without understanding their consequences.
+Too often, they fail to produce the desired results.
+Systems thinking can help leaders make better decisions.

 Time: 8 a.m. – 12:00 p.m.